-- 1) Open the image eyes.jpg. - 2) Select the Colour Replacement Tool [B] from the Tool Panel (it is grouped with the regular brush tool). - 3) Select a dark foreground colour.
-In most cases black is a good choice, so you can press [D] to select the default colours (black foreground and white background).
+- 1) Open the image eyes.jpg. - 2) Select the Colour Replacement Tool [B] M from the Tool Palette.

-- 4) The pupil of someone's eye in a photo is usually a small area so it might be useful to zoom in before editing (you can use the [Ctrl] [+] shortcut until you're in close enough). - 5) From the Options Panel, make sure the Mode is set to Colour.
+- 3) Select a dark foreground colour.
+In most cases black is a good choice so you can press [D] to select the default colours (black foreground and white background). - 4) The pupil of someone's eye in a photo is usually a small area so it might be useful to zoom in before editing (you can use the [Ctrl] [+] shortcut until you're in close enough). - 5) From the Options Palette, make sure the Mode is set to Colour.
 It might also be a good idea to select the Sampling:Once icon as this will make sure that the only colours that will be replaced are those that are the same as the colour you click on.